Joo Chiat Road: Politics

 The Joo Chiat Single Member Constituency is a ward in the Singapore Parliament.
 The Member of Parliament for Joo Chiat is Charles Chong after 2011 general elections when the then incumbent Chan Soo Sen retired from politics.
 However, Joo Chiat ward is now not consisting of Joo Chiat area but of Siglap.
 For the General Election 2015, Joo Chiat constituency ceased to exist and it has been absorbed by Marine Parade GRC.

 Food

-There are famous eateries which contribute to Joo Chiat’s popularity as a dining spot.
+There are famous eateries which contribute to Joo Chiat's popularity as a dining spot such as the Red House Bakery and Chin Mee Chin Confectionery.
 Since 2014, Joo Chiat begins to experience a significant shift in culture and immigration.
-Today, western cafe and high-class dinning are sprouting over Joo Chiat Road because a lot of Caucasians shifted in after discovering Joo Chiat has better historical culture than Holland Village, and it is very close to the seaside, and would fit in to their lifestyle preference.
-Thus, a lot of Chinese, Malaysians, and Vietnamese restaurants changed to western restaurants or cafe.
+Today, western cafe and high-class dining are sprouting over Joo Chiat Road.
 Joo Chiat now becomes a multicultural food enclave, not just a Peranakan enclave.
 The restaurants and various eateries along the street are of varied cuisines from all over the world.